 Support for Small Business and Entrepreneurship

-While large-scale projects often capture attention, NMTCs also support smaller businesses through loans to entities that then provide capital to multiple small enterprises.
+While large-scale projects often capture attention, NMTCs also support smaller businesses through loans to entities that provide capital to multiple small enterprises.
 CDEs frequently structure their NMTC investments to include working capital or equipment financing for small businesses that anchor local economic activity but lack access to traditional credit markets.

 Infrastructure and Technology Improvements